 There’s currently no research to show that consuming vegetables in powdered form has the same health benefits as eating whole fruits and vegetables.

 Therefore, although AG1 contains several important nutrients found in produce, it should not be used as a replacement for eating whole food sources of those nutrients, such as leafy greens and other vegetables.

-AG1 can be an easy way to get several essential nutrients with one low-calorie drink, but it won't affect weight or weight loss on its own.
+AG1 can be an easy way to get several essential nutrients with one low calorie drink, but it will not affect weight or weight loss on its own.

 AG1 provides the body with 75 vitamins, minerals, and whole food ingredients, many of which support digestion, energy levels, and mood.

-In addition to many essential vitamins and mineral that your body needs for optimal function, it also includes probiotics to support a diverse and healthy gut microbiome.
+In addition to many essential vitamins and minerals that your body needs for optimal function, it also includes probiotics to support a diverse and healthy gut microbiome.

 AG1 offers a convenient but expensive way to help fill nutrient gaps in your diet.
 Many of the product’s ingredients have some research to support their benefits, and happy customers note that they’ve noticed a boost in energy levels since trying the supplement.

 However, no studies have been performed to confirm the safety or effectiveness of AG1.
-And because most of its ingredients are present in proprietary blends, it's impossible to know whether AG1 contains effective doses of these ingredients and whether it’s actually effective.
+And because most of its ingredients are present in proprietary blends, it’s impossible to know whether AG1 contains effective doses of these ingredients and whether it’s actually effective.